freevariable/Fulgance/Backlog.md

 - Implement TVM (electronic signals)

 **Train services**
-- Implement wait at 4C for peer to pass
+- Implement wait at siding for a given (or any) service name to pass
 - Use entry and exit portals.
 Spawn/destroy according to time of the day.

 **Pax**
-- Implement dynamic variations
+- Implement dynamic variations (depends on time of day implementation)

 **POIs/ZOIs**
 - Implement boundaries, tunnels, water and coal points, substations